engineering87/SharpConnector/README.md

 * **EnyimMemcached**
 * **RavenDB**

-other connectors and operations are under development.

 ### How to use it
-To use SharpConnector simply configure the *connectionString* to the desired connector and the *instance* type.
+To get started with SharpConnector, configure your *connectionString* and specify the connector *instance* type.
-Add the *ConnectorConfig* node configuration within the *appsettings.json* file, here is the example for Redis connector:
+Then, add the ConnectorConfig node within your appsettings.json file.
+Here’s an example configuration for a Redis connector:

 ```json
 {